awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

  ** [FunctionResponseTypes](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-FunctionResponseTypes"></a>
 \(Streams\) A list of current response type enums applied to the event source mapping\.
 Type: Array of strings
-Array Members: Fixed number of 1 item\.
+Array Members: Minimum number of 0 items\.
+Maximum number of 1 item\.
 Valid Values:` ReportBatchItemFailures`
 Required: No